 Health coaches are a valuable part of the collaborative community care team, that support participants throughout their journey.
 Bredesen Protocol Trained Health Coaches partner with participants, providing the support, resources, and education to adopt the behavioral changes required preventing and reversing cognitive decline.
 To that end, Apollo Health, in partnership with the Functional Medicine Coaching Academy (FMCA), wants to ensure you have all the necessary tools and training for you and your clients.

 To meet Apollo Health’s requirements as a Bredesen Protocol Trained Health Coach, you must be board certified as a Health and Wellness Coach (NBHWC) and complete the 10-hour Reversing Cognitive Decline (RCD) course offered by FMCA.
-NBHWC provides several approved courses for certification (RCD is one), and you can find those here.
+NBHWC provides several approved courses for certification (FMCA is one of them), and you can find those here.

 What is the medical information behind the ReCODE Report and the Bredesen Protocol RCD Certification Program?

 - Complete training in The ReCODE Report and the Bredesen Protocol, a comprehensive and customizable protocol for the reversal of the cognitive decline in individuals with early Alzheimer’s disease, mild cognitive impairment (MCI), subjective cognitive impairment (SCI), or those at risk for cognitive decline.